open-atmos-krk/open-atmos-krk.github.io/_projects/outreach.md

 description: |
   We engage in public outreach activities aimed at popularising cloud physics and
-    addressing gaps in the availability of academic materials in both Polish and English.
+    addressing gaps in the availability of academic materials in both Polish and English, including books, Wikipedia articles and coding tutorials.

 people:
   - daria_klimaszewska